Advanced Form Validation

 For example, you have two text fields: “Password” and “Confirm Password.”

-Click on the “Confirm Password” Text Field and hit the “Edit Advanced Rules” button.
-In the Edit Advanced Rules pop-up, pick the “Equals” Rule Type, select the “Password” Text Field in the Choose field, and set the custom Error Message
+The “Confirm Password” Text Field should be clicked, and the “Edit Advanced Rules” button should be hit.
+In the Edit Advanced Rules pop-up, one should pick the “Equals” Rule Type, select the “Password” Text Field in the Choose field, and set the custom Error Message

 So the error message will appear when the text in the “Password” and “Confirm Password” fields doesn’t match.